PTAB

 4. Key Claim Construction Positions

 - “wide-tube circular knitting machine” (claims 2, 9): Petitioner proposed this term be construed as “a circular knitting machine with a nominal diameter of 7 inches or larger.”
-This construction was argued to be consistent with the ’598 patent’s disclosure of a Santoni machine with a 10-20 inch diameter and with ISO 8117, an international knitting standard from 2003 that categorizes machines with diameters of 178 mm (approx. 7 inches) or larger as wide-tube machines.
+This construction was based on ISO 8117, an international knitting standard from 2003, which Petitioner argued was consistent with the ’598 patent’s own description of a machine with a 10- to 20-inch diameter.

-- “a first area and a second area with a unitary construction” (claims 4, 11): Petitioner requested the Board adopt the construction from the IPR of the parent ’011 patent.
-That construction requires “a textile element having a unitary construction and having a first area and a second area.”
-Petitioner argued this was appropriate because the ’598 patent is a divisional and shares a common specification.
+- “a first area and a second area with a unitary construction” (claims 4, 11): Petitioner requested the Board adopt its construction from a prior IPR on a related patent, which required “a textile element having a unitary construction and having a first area and a second area.”

 5. Arguments Regarding Discretionary Denial